zed-extensions/harper/README.md

 }
 ```

-To have a project wise dictionary create `.harper-dictionary.txt` in the project root or configure dictionary location by passing `"userDictPath": "%relative_path%",` inside `"settings": {"harper-ls": {...}}`.
+To have a project-specific dictionary, create `.harper-dictionary.txt` in the project root or configure dictionary location by passing `"userDictPath": "%relative_path%",` inside `"settings": {"harper-ls": {...}}`.
 The dictionary should be a simple line-separated text file.

 For additional info consult [Harper LS configuration page](https://writewithharper.com/docs/integrations/language-server#Configuration).